 If you read many books, go to museums, watch amazing movies, travel, and talk with people from different parts of the world, you’ll develop a unique perspective.
 It will be invaluable for your journey as a writer.

 Master essayists often don’t use many notes because their knowledge is so broad, that they can write the whole thing down in one go.

 15. Read everything you can

-I recommend you participate in my reading challenge and set yourself a goal of reading at least thirty books each year.
+I recommend you set yourself a goal of reading at least thirty books each year.

 Reading some of the best books of all time will allow you to see things from a higher plane.
 You’ll also develop your own style, just by seeing how other writers are able to bend the language to their will.